 - negotiations on sustainable development in climate forestry investments, and

-I have a MSc in Biology/Nature conservation from Lund University and a PhD in Rural development studies from the Swedish University of Agricultural Sciences, SLU.
+I have a MSc in Biology/Nature conservation from Lund University (2002), a PhD in Rural development studies from the Swedish University of Agricultural Sciences, SLU (2013).
+I became Associate Professor in Rural Development 2018

 (NB!
 I changed my surname from Jacobson to Fischer in 2014).